chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 Syntax
 -----------------------------------------------------
-A ``aws_vpc_peering_connection`` resource block manages An AWS peering connection, specifying which VPC to peer.
+A ``aws_vpc_peering_connection`` resource block manages an AWS peering connection by specifying which VPCs to peer.
 For example:

 .. code-block:: ruby